Can I Change My Status to F-1?

 Still have questions?

-Contact the Center for International Education at firstname.lastname@example.org to discuss your situation and get your questions answered!
+Contact the International Student Services at firstname.lastname@example.org to discuss your situation and get your questions answered!